 End-to-end testing is hugely dependent on quality testing metrics and the proceeding feedback cycle.
 There are hundreds of different testing metrics, all bespoke to the product and industry.
 However, conceptually, they all follow the same general trains of thought, providing data for systems and systems analysts to assess.
 Let’s take a look at some of the broader types of test metrics.

 Weekly Test Progress

-The weekly test progress metric gives testers progress data when it comes to weekly testing.
-It tells them the number of developed tests, as well as the success (pass/fail) rate.
+The weekly test progress metric gives testers progress data weekly.
+It tells them the number of developed tests and the success (pass/fail) rate.
 It also communicates the unexecuted and executed test rate.

 Test Case Preparation Status

-This status measures the number of prepared test cases, and it sets this against the number of test cases that have been planned.
+Test case preparation status measures the number of prepared test cases and sets this against the number of test cases planned.

 Test Environment Availability

-The metric shows the amount of time that testers have for testing a specific environment versus the time actually spent testing every day.
+This metric shows the amount of time that testers have to test a specific environment versus the time spent testing every day.